SneakBug8/telegram_diarybot/README.md

 Default behaviour for the bot upon receiving message is to save it a note (optionally, create a file with current date and time).
 Other commands are:

+  - `/id` - show chat id of current chat.
+Use that to configure allowed chatid's in `.env` file.

   - `/ping` - check whether bot is online
   - `/path` - show current filepath
   - `/reset` - reset current filepath